 TOW is the load limit for towing purpose and SWL that for mooring purpose.
 If not otherwise chosen, for towing bitts it should be noted that TOW is the load limit for a towing line attached with eye-splice.

-4.5.2 Information provided on the plan shall include in respect of each shipboard fitting: location on the ship:
+4.5.2 Information provided on the plan shall include in respect of each shipboard fitting intended for mooring and towing purposes:

+location on the ship;

-fitting type:
+fitting type;

-SWL/TOW:
+SWL/TOW;

 purpose (mooring/harbour towing/other towing);